 - Pour a pint of 50/50 antifreeze into bilge pump. - Remove batteries.
-Use a trickle charger as needed.

-Remove all loose gear and electronics from boat.
+Use a trickle charger as needed. - Remove all loose gear and electronics from boat.
 Inspect all equipment for wear and damage.
-Store in a clean, dry environment.

-Remove aft hull drain plug.
+Store in a clean, dry environment. - Remove drain plug.
 Clean drain plug hole of debris as needed.
-If loose enclose drain plug in plastic bag and tie to steering wheel.

-• Make sure bow is higher than stern to permit proper drainage.

-Clean all upholstery and store so it breathes.

-• Conduct a visual inspection to ensure boat is balanced properly on the trailer, cradle or blocks.

-- Cover boat with appropriate cover.
+Enclose drain plug in plastic bag and tie to steering wheel. - Empty chemical toilet holding tank and rinse out.
+Add small amount of approved type of non-toxic anti-freeze.
+Refer to toilet owner's manual. - Make sure bow is higher than stern to permit proper drainage. - Clean all upholstery and store so it breathes. - Clean, rinse, and dry all spaghetti mats. - Conduct a visual inspection to ensure boat is balanced properly on the trailer, cradle or blocks. - Cover boat with appropriate cover.
 Tie down for protection from rain, snow and/or wind.
 Prop up cover to provide proper ventilation.
-Do not cover up the fuel vents. - Drain the fresh water system per instructions in this chapter. - When possible use sling locations for lifting boat.

-Never block up boat bottom!
-May cause structural damage which is not covered under warranty.
+Do not cover up the fuel vents. - Drain the fresh water system per instructions in this chapter. - Use sling locations for lifting boat. - Never block up boat bottom.
+May cause structural damage.